INHERITANCE OF SHADOW SERIES

 I never really fitted anywhere, but the spreadsheets didn’t complain.
 One ordinary night I got pulled over whilst driving home.
 Licence, insurance, the usual questions until they opened the boot, reached straight in, and came out holding a gun I'd never seen before.

-The gaps in the files.
-The way it all brushes against a child trafficking ring.
-Someone put that weapon in my car for a reason and when I walk out of here, I'm going to find out who did it, why they needed me out of the way, and what it has to do with those missing children.
+I built my own files under the guise of writing a manuscript.
+I knew it all brushes against a child trafficking ring, I just didn’t know how it connected to me.
+Someone put that weapon in my car for a reason and when I walk out of here, I'm going to find out who, why they needed me out of the way, and what it has to do with those missing children.

 And I'm not stopping until it all adds up.